 - Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues of Illicit Discharge.
-Education for staff both in office and in the field were reached through both presentations and educational flyers/pamphlets.
-Information on what IDDE and how to report IDDEs were shared at events. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
+Education for staff both in office and in the field were reached through both presentations and educational flyers/pamphlets/emails.
+Information on what IDDE and how to report IDDEs were shared at events.
+New material has been made by staff. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
 Extra meetings on how to report and handle were had due to employs working from home.